Imagine you were a well-crafted piece of content. The blog is your oyster; your content is visible to all.

 You may want to consider changing it.
 Shorter URL slugs are better for sharing, user experience, and SEO, as they’re easier to understand.
 Ensure you set up a 301 redirect so that the older URL redirects to the new one.

-You can do this manually on your site or use a tool like Rank Math to automate the action once the change is made.
+You can do this manually on your site, or use a tool like Rank Math to automate it once the change is made.

 Republish and Reindex Strategically

-Finally, once optimisations are made, we want the fine folks running the search engines to notice we’re new and updated.
+Finally, once optimisations are in place, we want the fine folks running the search engines to notice that we’re new and updated.

-A good practice to adopt is to flag, within your content, that the blog post has been updated.
+A good practice is to flag in your content that the blog post has been updated.
 Usually, this is done at the top of the page by adding an editor note, such as:

 - Edited on ______ with new content and updated links

 You can decide how in-depth you explain the edits.
-Providing an editor note gives users and search engines clear context that the content has been revised and is fresh.
+Providing an editor note gives users and search engines clear context that the content has been revised and is up to date.

-If sweeping changes have been made to the post so that it barely resembles the older one, you can consider altering the publish date to make it appear as a new post entirely.
-Just ensure you’re transparent with your editor note as to what you’ve changed to justify this.
+If sweeping changes have been made to the post so that it barely resembles the older one, you can consider changing the publish date to make it appear as a new post.
+Just ensure you’re transparent in your editor note about what you’ve changed to justify this.

-Once these have been done, you’ll want to resubmit the URL to Google Search Console and Bing Webmaster Tools to ensure they’re aware of the need to reindex.
+Once these are done, you’ll want to resubmit the URL to Google Search Console and Bing Webmaster Tools to ensure they’re aware that reindexing is needed.

 Then, monitor the post in the coming weeks to see the impact on ranking, traffic, and CTR.